 - V-Reversal - Toushi - A double palm strike that knocks the opponent down.

 - V-Trigger - Bushinryu Shigekiko - Zeku performs a quick teleport dash that grants him immediate access to execute a single custom combo.

 Beyond the initial cast of 16 characters, Capcom announced plans to release an additional 6 characters as DLC over the course of 2016:

 On December 3, 2016, during the Sony Playstation Experience, a second season of DLC characters was announced for Street Fighter V. After Akuma who releases on December 20th, 2016, 5 additional characters were slated for release over the course of 2017:

 Unlike many popular fighting games, Capcom has taken a more "wait-and-see" approach to adjusting the balance of SFV.
 Outside of the occasional minor bug fixes and a few system-wide attempts to reduce the efficacy of option-selects (exploits in the way a game handles multiple inputs to ensure an optimal result in multiple situations), no balance changes were made over the course of the 2016 Capcom Pro Tour season.

 With nearly a year's worth of tournament results and footage to reference.
-Capcom is planning to make sweeping changes to the game balance in preparation for the 2017 Pro Tour season.
-Outside of various buffs and nerfs to try to bring the cast more in line, Capcom has adopted a few key ways they want to change the game across the board:
+Capcom made sweeping changes to the game balance in preparation for the 2017 Pro Tour season.
+Outside of various buffs and nerfs to try to bring the cast more in line, Capcom adopted a few key ways they wanted to change the game across the board for season 2:

-- Recovery after successful throws - the ability to get guaranteed midscreen pressure after a successful throw is being reduced across the entire cast
+- Recovery after successful throws - the ability to get guaranteed midscreen pressure after a successful throw was reduced across a majority of the cast

-- Strong anti-air light attacks - the potency of light attacks as anti-airs is being reduced
+- Strong anti-air light attacks - the potency of light attacks as anti-airs was reduced

-- Invincible reversal reliance - characters will no longer have access to fully invincible reversals without spending meter
+- Invincible reversal reliance - characters no longer had access to fully invincible reversals without spending meter

 Capcom Fighting Network